ChillMonger04/WORKS-STUDIO/README.md

 - Locomotive Scroll: Ensured smooth scrolling and precisely controlled the scroll speed of elements, adding dynamic movement that enhances user engagement.
 - GSAP: Drove the major animations, significantly boosting the visual appeal and interactivity.
-- ScrollTrigger: Enabled the creation of custom scroll-based animations, guaranteeing a seamless and fluid user experience.

 These technologies were meticulously integrated to craft a dynamic and interactive user interface, closely mirroring the elegance and functionality of the original site.